LAL-project/python-interface/instructions/installation-python-interface-sources-ubuntu.md

 	$ git clone https://github.com/LAL-project/python-interface.git

-## Configuring the _Makefile_
+## Configuring the _run_ script

-In order to compile the interface, you have to configure one of the build files (change just a few variables' contents).
+In order to compile the interface, you have to configure two build scripts (change just a few directories).
 For this, it is required that you know

 - the minor version of Python installed in your system,
-- the compiler you want to use (we suggest GNU's `g++`),
 - the location of the python binaries and header development files,
 - the minor version of python installed (the interface has been tested on is `8` (i.e., we have been using `Python 3.8`), but should work on any version `3.x`)
 - the location where LAL has been installed in the system.

-With this information, you have to modify some of the variables in the Makefile files accordingly, as explained below.
+With this information, you will have to edit the [sample script file](https://github.com/LAL-project/python-interface/blob/main/sample_script_ubuntu.sh).
+Fill in the values of the variables named in upper case.
+Those variables with '(?)' to their right can be left empty.

-First of all, modify the variables `LAL_INC_DIR` and `LAL_LIB_DIR` within [Makefile.lalsource](https://github.com/LAL-project/python-interface/blob/main/Makefile.lalsource) by overwriting their values with the location of LAL's header files and LAL's binary files.
-The default values are

-	# ----------------
-	# LINUX USERS ONLY

-	# location of LAL's include files
-	LAL_INC_DIR =
-	# location of LAL's library files
-	LAL_LIB_DIR =

-(Modify the variables under the header `LINUX USERS ONLY`).

-Secondly, you have to specify the version of Python against which the interface is linked.
-Indicate where Python's header files are located at, and where to find the binaries.
-To do this, modify the variables `MINOR_VERSION_PYTHON`, `PYTHON_INC_DIR` and `PYTHON_LIB_DIR` in [Makefile.pythonsource](https://github.com/LAL-project/python-interface/blob/main/Makefile.pythonsource).
-The default value is the following

-	# Python's minor version
-	MINOR_VERSION_PYTHON = 8

-Thirdly, you can also choose the destination directory of LAL's python interface.
-Modify the variable `LAL_PY_DEST` in the same [Makefile.pythonsource](https://github.com/LAL-project/python-interface/blob/main/Makefile.pythonsource).
-The default value is

-	# Directory where LAL's interface will be installed to
-	LAL_PY_DEST = /usr/local/lib/python3.$(MINOR_VERSION_PYTHON)
+	LAL_HEADERS=                        # directory of the header files of LAL LAL_LIBRARY=                        # directory of the binary files of LAL (.so) LAL_PYTHON_WRAPPER_DESTINATION=     # directory where to install LAL's python wrapper GMP_HEADERS=                        # (?) directory of the header files of GMP GMP_LIBRARY=                        # (?) directory of the binary files of GMP (.so) PYTHON_HEADERS=                     # directory of the header (development) files of python PYTHON_LIBRARY=                     # directory of the shared object (development) files of python PYTHON_MINOR=                       # python's minor version (the 'x' in 3.x)

+Check the other [two](https://github.com/LAL-project/python-interface/blob/main/run_distribution_ubuntu.sh) [script](https://github.com/LAL-project/python-interface/blob/main/run_install_ubuntu.sh) files to see examples of contents.

 ## Compiling and installing the interface

 We offer two different builds for the python interface `debug` and `release`.
 Each build is linked against the corresponding compilation of the library.

 In order to have a more enjoyable, less frustrating experience using LAL, users should make the documentation for the Python wrapper files.
 This step, however, is completely optional and can be skipped.
-If skipped, users have to generate an empty file:
+If skipped, run the command.

 	$ touch modules/documentation.i

-In order to generate the documentation for the Python wrapper files, issue the following commands.
+To generate the documentation for the Python wrapper files, run the following commands.

 	$ cd /path/to/linear-arrangement-library
 	$ ./make_docs.sh

-Now, we can actually compile the Python interface.
+Now, we can actually compile and install in one step the Python interface.

-### Release compilation and installation

-	$ ./compile.sh --build=release --environment=distribution
-	$ ./compile.sh --build=release --environment=distribution --install

-### Debug compilation and installation

-	$ ./compile.sh --build=debug --environment=distribution
+	$ ./sample_script_ubuntu.sh
-	$ ./compile.sh --build=debug --environment=distribution --install